MyProjects-5/Sales_Dashboard/README.md

-# Sales Dashboard of store from year 2020 to 2023
+# Sales Dashboard of Store from year 2020 to 2023
 Data Analysis of Store Using Microsoft Excel.

 I am very excited to share my Microsoft Excel Project.